MartinWie/AEnv/README.md

 [AWS CLI](https://aws.amazon.com/cli/)

-By default, pydo uses the aws CLI default profile, but of course, you can choose the profile, that you want to use, simply do:
+By default, aenv uses the aws CLI default profile, but of course, you can choose the profile, that you want to use, simply do:

 ```
-pydo -p <awscli profile name>
+aenv -p <awscli profile name>
 #or
-pydo -h
+aenv -h
 #to see more configuration options
 ```